Entry Level Paralegal

 - Shine through a cover letter

-- If you’re extra eager to prove your qualifications for entering the legal field, you can supplement your resume with a cover letter: Go into a bit more detail there about how your attention to detail and client needs align you with the new role.
+- If you’re extra eager to prove your qualifications for entering the legal field, you can supplement your resume by writing a cover letter: Go into a bit more detail there about how your attention to detail and client needs align you with the new role.

 - Focus on growth